MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Unregister-AzureRmAutomationDscNode.md

 ```

 ## DESCRIPTION
-The **Unregister-AzureRmAutomationDscNode** cmdlet removes an APS Desired State Configuration (DSC) node from management by an Azure Automation account.
+The **Unregister-AzureRmAutomationDscNode** cmdlet removes an Azure PowerShell Desired State Configuration (DSC) node from management by an Azure Automation account.

 ## EXAMPLES